tcassar/settle/write_up/Design.md

 Since the BFS will end up being used in more than one way (searching through the standard graph, or searching for augmenting paths as part of the maxflow algorithm), it is important to describe to it how to look for neighbours.
 Since functions are first class objects in Python, this is done by passing in the function as and when it is needed.

-Similarly with do_to_neighbour, different algorithms that use the BFS will require different things to be done to the neighbours of a node.
+Similarly, with do_to_neighbour, different algorithms that use the BFS will require different things to be done to the neighbours of a node.
 Hence, this is specified when the function is called, as opposed to when it is defined.

 Here is a python mock-up of how I intend to implement the BFS